casudo/Personal-Docker-Image/README.md

 # Personal Docker Image

-My virtual business card
+This is my very lightweight virtual business card.
+Since the container will instantly stop once run, it's recommended to use the "--rm" flag when running it.
+You can reach out to me here: 🚀

+📧 contact@k1da.de

 ## Usage
-docker pull casudo1/vcard:v1
+(Optional: docker pull casudo1/vcard)

-docker run --rm -it casudo1/vcard:v1
+docker run --rm casudo1/vcard